The Complete Guide to Commercial Refrigeration

 Walk-In Cooler Issues

 There are plenty of reasons why you might be considering a cooler repair.
-Hopefully, it’s not that your cooler has broken down, but rather that it’s just not running as efficiently as it was.
+Hopefully, it’s not that your cooler has broken down, but it’s just not running as efficiently as it was.

-A walk-in cooler in a restaurant, for example, gets lots of daily use.
+For example, a walk-in cooler in a restaurant gets lots of daily use.
 The doors, hinges, cooling unit, and more get plenty of abuse, even if you’re careful.

 It may not even be your refrigerant system that stopped working.
 A walk-in cooler is essentially an oversized household refrigerator, so all parts must work properly to stay running.